 How To Include Flax Seeds In Your Diet For Hair Growth

-- Sprinkle a spoonful of flax seeds over some stir-fried vegetables to enhance the flavor of a dish while reaping its health benefits.
+- Sprinkle a spoonful of flax seeds over stir-fried vegetables.

-- You can also add a spoonful of flaxseeds to your salads
+- Add a spoonful of flax seeds to your salads.

-Grinding flaxseeds to a fine powder makes it much easier to include in your diet.
-Grind your flaxseeds and store the powder in an air-tight jar in the refrigerator to use in the following recipes:
+Grinding flax seeds to a fine powder makes it easy to include in your diet.
+Grind the flax seeds and store the powder in an airtight jar.
+Keep it refrigerated and use in the following ways:

 - You can also add the powder to smoothies, cookies, muffins, or milk.

 This is one of the most delicious flax seed snacks out there.

 You Will Need

 Mix all the ingredients in a bowl and serve.